drewdotpro/CoinbaseCurrencyRateImporter/README.md

 Features
 -------------
 Uses all btc_to_XXX currencies from the API (excluding btc_to_btc) to get currency information.
 Runs every 15 minutes via CRON to ensure currency accuracy.
+Won't do anything if not the selected service.

 Compatibility
 -------------